Introduction and scope

 - Remains liable to Customer for each Subprocessor’s performance of its obligations.

-- Maintains an up-to-date list of Subprocessors available on request to privacy@leadtale.com.
+- Maintains an up-to-date public list of Subprocessors at leadtale.com/subprocessors.
+Customer may subscribe to notifications of changes to the list by emailing privacy@leadtale.com.

-- Provides Customer with prior notice of any intended addition or replacement of a Subprocessor.
+- Provides Customer with at least 30 days’ prior notice (via the subscribable list and in-product notice) of any intended addition or replacement of a Subprocessor.
 Customer may object on reasonable data-protection grounds within 30 days of the notice; if the parties cannot agree on a resolution, Customer may terminate the affected portion of the Service and receive a pro-rata refund of any prepaid, unused fees.

 International data transfers